Gosu14/klave-chat-room/README.md

 ## Test Locally

-You will find on Klave's github an example of a simple UI to target your chat room app deployed using this template:
+Alongside the Klave Chat Room app, there is a simple UI app showcasing its usage.
+The UI is written with [React](https://react.dev/), [React Router](https://reactrouter.com/en/main) and [TypeScript](https://www.typescriptlang.org/docs/).
+To run the app, follow the steps:
-- Clone this repo:
+- Clone this repo
+- Navigate to the UI app folder `cd/apps/ui`
+- Run `yarn install` to install all the dependancies
-- Change the setting VITE_APP_KLAVE_CONTRACT in the .env file of chat room app with the address of your honest application
+- Change the variables `VITE_APP_KLAVE_CONTRACT` in the .env file of chat room app with the address of your honest application
-- Run `nx serve chat-room` for a dev server.
-Navigate to <http://localhost:4200/>.
+- Run `yarn dev` to spin up a dev server

 ## Authors